 “We want them to learn to express themselves,” Brown said.
 “To re-invent themselves and realize that having a parent who is suffering from cancer isn’t what defines them.”

-As a part of this, the children and counselors alike get to pick their own names at the beginning of camp to use through the duration.
-This experience allows the children to be whoever they want to be and inspires them to become that type of person.
+As a part of this, the children and counselors pick their own names at the beginning of camp.
+This experience allows the children to anyone they want to be and inspires them to become that type of person.

 Cowley spoke of one experience with a boy at camp who had lost his mother 10 months prior.
 At the beginning of the week, the little boy was withdrawn and independent.
 However, by the end of the week he was able to not only connect with the other children at camp, but reach out and help them.